Fears grow of new Western Sahara war between Morocco and Polisario Front

 That language was widely seen as calling into doubt any referendum on the territory’s future - a goal long sought by the Polisario and backed by the United Nations in the 1991 ceasefire.

+Algeria in a statement said it “deeply deplores” what it called Morocco’s violation of the ceasefire and urged the United Nations to appoint a new Western Sahara envoy and restart talks.

-Reporting by Ahmed El Jechtimi in Rabat and Hamid Ould Ahmed in Algiers, writing by Angus McDowall in Tunis, Editing by Raissa Kasolowsky and Alistair Bell
+Reporting by Ahmed El Jechtimi in Rabat and Hamid Ould Ahmed in Algiers, writing by Angus McDowall in Tunis, Editing by Raissa Kasolowsky, Alistair Bell and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.